crawleya/Travelling-Salesperson-Problem/README.md

 # Travelling-Salesperson-Problem
 Project 4, Group 13

-Janel Buckingham, Alisha Crawley-Davis, Sara Sakamoto\n
+Janel Buckingham, Alisha Crawley-Davis, Sara Sakamoto

 This program calculates the length and route of a TSP tour.